sudmed/sadservers/033_chennai_pull_a_rabbit_from_a_hat.md

 ```

 ##### We could fix the error by creating a missing file, but that doesn't make sense.
 The comment in `cluster-entrypoint.sh` clearly says that this code `tail -f /var/log/rabbitmq/*.log` is only needed to "Keep foreground process active".
-##### Let's add any additional code to keep the process running, so the container continues to exist and doesn't exit.
+##### Let's add any other additional code to keep the process running, so the container continues to exist and doesn't exit.
 For example, we will use an infinite `while` loop with `sleep` command.

 #### 2. Add infinite loop into the cluster-entrypoint.sh